awslabs/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide.md

 ### (Optional) Configure Culling for Notebooks
 Enable culling for notebooks by following the [instructions]({{< ref "/docs/deployment/configure-notebook-culling.md#" >}}) in configure culling for notebooks guide.

-### Multi-User Profiles
+### Creating Profiles
-If you are using IRSA and are in a multi-user environment any additional profiles that you create will also need to be configured with IRSA and S3 Bucket access.
+A default profile named `kubeflow-user-example-com` for email `user@example.com` has been configured with this deployment.
+If you are using IRSA as `PIPELINE_S3_CREDENTIAL_OPTION`, any additional profiles that you create will also need to be configured with IRSA and S3 Bucket access.
 Follow the [pipeline profiles]({{< ref "/docs/deployment/pipeline-profiles.md" >}}) for instructions on how to create additional profiles.

+If you are not using this feature, you can create a profile by just specifying email address of the user.
 ## 3.0 Build Manifests and install Kubeflow

 Once you have the resources ready, you can deploy the Kubeflow manifests for one of the following deployment options: